-In fact, it was way below 260,000 even with the addition of domestic tourists, although there were 239.1 million domestic visitors making 332.4 million trips and spending RM103.2bil in 2019.
+It was way below 260,000, even with the addition of domestic tourists, although 239.1 million domestic visitors were making 332.4 million trips and spending RM103.2 billion in 2019.

-This is because the main purposes of domestic visitors were visiting relatives and friends (42.3%), shopping (35.4%), holiday, leisure and relaxation (9%), entertainment, attending special event and sports (4%) and medical treatment and wellness (4%).
+This is because the main purposes of domestic visitors were visiting relatives and friends (42.3%), shopping (35.4%), holidaying, leisure and relaxation (9%), entertainment, attending special events and sports (4%), and medical treatment and wellness (4%).

-And their main expenditure components were shopping (37.8%), automotive fuel (15%), food and beverage (14.3%), visiting households (10.2%), accommodation (8.4%), transportation (6.2%), other activities (5%) and before the trip, package, entrance fees and tickets (3.1%).
+And their main expenditure components were shopping (37.8%), automotive fuel (15%), food and beverage (14.3%), visited households (10.2%), accommodation (8.4%), transport (6.2%), other activities (5%) and before the trip, package, entrance fees and tickets (3.1%).

-Although the numbers of domestic visitors and expenditures were huge, tour operators had little to gain from domestic tourism as the majority drove their own vehicles or used public transport, with RM15.48bil spent on automotive fuel alone in 2019.
+Although the number of domestic visitors and expenditures was huge, tour operators have little to gain from domestic tourism as the majority drove their vehicles or used public transport, with RM15.48 billion spent on automotive fuel alone in 2019.

 More than 68% of domestic tourists lodged with relatives and friends.

-Those that stayed in hotels, apartments, homestays, chalets and rest houses mostly booked these paid accommodations directly, without the need to go through travel agencies.
+Those that stayed in hotels, apartments, homestays, chalets and rest houses mostly booked these paid accommodations directly without the need to go through travel agencies.